 At the property scale, there are numerous exploration targets that are prospective for the discovery of additional magmatic nickel-copper-cobalt deposits.
 In general, the VTEM airborne geophysical survey delineated two (2) northeast to southwest-trending magnetic corridors.
 The Rice Island Ni-Cu-Co deposit is intimately associated with one of these corridors.
 These corridors or trends are also closely associated with conductors; the Rice Island Ni-Cu-Co deposit geophysical signature is comprised of a coincident magnetic high and a series of strong conductors.
 There are numerous other locales on the Rice Island property that have a similar geophysical signature as to that of the Rice Island deposit.
 Additional drilling is clearly warranted to test these target areas.

 At the deposit scale, there is excellent potential for extending nickel-copper-cobalt mineralization to the southwest and northeast of the existing Rice Island deposit.
 The geophysical trend that typifies the Rice Island deposit (coincident magnetic high and moderate to strong conductors) continues for an additional 500 metres to the southwest of the outer limits of current drilling testing Rice Island mineralization.
-The Rice Island deposit is open-ended along strike to the northeast as well as to depth.
+The Rice Island deposit is open-ended along strike to the northeast and may have local depth extension down plunge below 400 metres.
 The deepest hole drilled on the historic deposit intersected significant mineralization at a vertical depth of 500 metres and intersected 1.33% nickel over 3.78 metres.
-Additional drilling is clearly warranted to test for the down-dip continuation of mineralization.
+Additional drilling is clearly warranted to test for the continuation of mineralization.